femou1/pb-handbooks/tms_handbook.md

 ![image|690x242](upload://f1cIuOFpuctz2SIJ6D4gtR2xLj4.jpeg)

 # Trainings
 Trainings are hosted periodically and are done at any facility, even other games.
-Trainings can give 1 to 5 Marks (5 being the bonus) depending on performance.
+Trainings can give 1 to 5 Marks (6 being the bonus) depending on performance.
 Bad behavior during trainings can lead to removal from the training and no marks awarded.
 Negative marks can also be issued if the situation requires them.

 ---

+# Mass Evaluations
+Mass evaluations are events hosted periodically that allow for multiple evaluatees to complete evaluations with the hosting instructor.
+Attendees must meet all required criteria to participate in the event.
+Attendees wishing to evaluate to **trooper** during a mass evaluation must have completed the TMS trooper quiz at the quiz game beforehand.

+---
+# Ranked Member Probation

+Ranked members have an official strike -> demotion pathway.
+Once you receive a *strike* , you are notified and placed on “probation”.
+This is a private moderation action and is not revealed unlike the on watch role.
+If poor behavior continues while on ranked probation, you will be demoted to recruit.
+This system is in place from **CAPTAIN -> TROOPER.**

+---

-# RankLocks
+# Rank locks
-**RankLocks** are a special system in Pinewood.
+**Rank locks** are a special system in Pinewood.
 It lets divisional HRs easily tell other divisional HRs whether a user can be promoted or not.
-This can be used as a sort of moderation action against someone or merely keeping track of something like a promotion cooldown.
+These are used as a form of moderation action against someone.
 They often can be appealed if they are a result of a moderation action.
+Ranklocks can be appealed in the Pinewood Builders Appeal Center.

 You are unable to appeal a ranklock from the result of a promotion cooldown.
+--
+# Blacklists
+**Blacklists** are given out by the instructor team to individuals who have had many moderation actions or for severe moderation action.
+Members who are blacklisted cannot go on-duty as TMS in PB games or TMS events and are effectively excommunicated from the group.
+Blacklists can be appealed in the Pinewood Builders Appeal Center.

 ---
 # Operative EAS